Merkel urges Bulgaria to seek new talks with Putin on South Stream

 Putin said Russia could instead build a gas hub at the border between Turkey and Greece to pump gas to southern Europe.

-The South Stream project was meant to supply 63 billion cubic meters of gas a year to Europe.
+The South Stream project was meant to supply 63 billion cubic metres of gas a year to Europe.

 Putin’s decision to shelve South Stream and to court non-EU member Turkey comes after Western countries slapped economic sanctions on Russia over its actions in Ukraine.